nhsconnect/gpconnect/pages/appointments/appointments_use_case_retrieve_a_patients_appointments.md

 summary: "Use case for retrieval of a patient's appointments from an organisation."
 ---

-## Use Case ##
+## Use case ##

 This specification describes a single use case.
 For complete details and background please see the [Appointment Management Capability Bundle](appointments.html).

-{% include important.html content="The Appointment Management capability pack is aimed at administration of a patients appointments.
-As part of IG requirements the view of a patients appointments has been restricted to only viewing future appointments, additional details are available on the [Design Decisions](appointments_design.html#viewing-and-amending-booked-appointments) page." %}
+{% include important.html content="The Appointment Management capability pack is aimed at administration of a patient's appointments.
+As part of information governance (IG) requirements the view of a patient's appointments has been restricted to only viewing future appointments.
+Additional details are available on the [Design decisions](appointments_design.html#viewing-and-amending-booked-appointments) page." %}

 ## Security ##

-- GP Connect utilises TLS Mutual Authentication for system level authorization.
+- GP Connect utilises TLS Mutual Authentication for system level authorization
-- GP Connect utilises a JSON Web Tokens (JWT) to transmit clinical audit & provenance details.
+- GP Connect utilises a JSON Web Tokens (JWT) to transmit clinical audit and provenance details

 ## Prerequisites ##

 ### Consumer ###

-The Consumer system:
+The consumer system:

-- SHALL have previously resolved the organisation's FHIR endpoint Base URL through the [Spine Directory Service](https://nhsconnect.github.io/gpconnect/integration_spine_directory_service.html)
+- SHALL have previously resolved the organisation's FHIR endpoint base URL through the [Spine Directory Service](https://nhsconnect.github.io/gpconnect/integration_spine_directory_service.html)
-- SHALL have previously traced the patient's NHS Number using the [Personal Demographics Service]( https://nhsconnect.github.io/gpconnect/integration_personal_demographic_service.html) or an equivalent service.
+- SHALL have previously traced the patient's NHS Number using the [Personal Demographics Service]( https://nhsconnect.github.io/gpconnect/integration_personal_demographic_service.html) or an equivalent service
 - SHALL have previously [resolved the logical ID of the patient](https://nhsconnect.github.io/gpconnect/foundations_use_case_find_a_patient.html) on the server using the NHS Number

-## API Usage ##
+## API usage ##

-### Request Operation ###
+### Request operation ###

-#### Search Parameters ####
+#### Search parameters ####

 Provider systems SHALL implement the following search parameters: